Raid Pyrenean

 Day 5: Prades to Cerbere

 The end is in sight – well, almost!
-There are some coastal undulations (ie quite steep!) to take on today once you hit the coast road in Argelès-sur-Mer.
-Pass through the great historic holiday seaside town of Collioure before reaching your destination in Cerbere.
-The only thing left to do today is to celebrate your incredible achievement and enjoy some fabulous paella in our charming seafront hotel.
+With the clock ticking down to your finish deadline at 1 pm, there are still nearly 100kms and some steep coastal undulations to take on today.
+Your route takes you to join the coast road in Argelès-sur-Mer.
+You’ll then pass through the historic port town of Collioure before reaching your final destination in Cerbere.

 95km with 620m ascent [ride profile]